-Due to the high rate of soil erosion that occurs on areas disturbed by construction, the use of effective erosion control practices is critical to protecting the quality of Maine waters.
+Soil erosion is the leading source of nonpoint source pollution and the use of effective erosion control practices is critical to protecting the quality of Maine waters.
 For this reason, the Maine Legislature passed the State’s Erosion Control Law.
-This simply states that adequate measures must be in place to prevent the erosion of sediment and soil from a construction site.
+This Erosion Control Law requires that when disturbing soil, adequate measures must be in place and maintained to prevent the erosion of sediment and soil from a site.

-Maine law also requires that any contractor working in the Shoreland zone be certified in Erosion and Sedimentation Control (ESC) To help contractors comply with these laws protecting Maine waters, the Department of Environmental Protection (DEP) has developed a training program on understanding and using effective erosion control techniques.
+This certification remains voluntary; however, Maine law does require that any contractor working in the municipal Shoreland Zone must have an individual Certified in Erosion Control Practices by Maine DEP present on the site during all phases of soil disturbance.
+To help contractors comply with these and other laws protecting Maine waters, the Department of Environmental Protection (DEP) has developed a training program on understanding and using effective erosion control techniques.

 - How do I become a certified Contractor?
 How do I get re-certified?